Yian17/WEB---Weather-Forecast-Website/README.md

 - Student 4: Quan Zhou (1002162492)

 ## Site:
-This web application has already deploied on heroku server.
-Here is the URL for our site https://bang-weather-search.herokuapp.com

 >> Our site is an RESTful api, user can use all CURD methods list in Endpoints.

 ## Endpoints: